fspms/firefly-iii-ai/README.md

 This project allows you to automatically categorize your expenses in [Firefly III](https://www.firefly-iii.org/) by using OpenAI.

-## Please fork me
+## Please fork me.

 Unfortunately i am not able to invest more time into maintaining this project.

 Feel free to fork it and create a PR that adds a link to your fork in the README file.

+## Features

+- **Automatic categorization**: Uses AI to guess the appropriate category
+- **Automatic category creation**: Creates new categories if no existing one matches
+- **Multi-language support**: Supports French and English
+- **Multiple AI providers**: Choose between OpenAI and Ollama (local AI)
+- **User interface**: Web interface to monitor the categorization process
+- **Integrated webhook**: Automatically triggers on every new transaction

 ## How it works